Project-Owl/dms-lite-docker/README.md

 **Run DMS Lite Docker Version:**

-1. Download the code to your machine using githubs git commands  `git clone <repo link>`
+1. Download the code to your machine using githubs git commands `git clone https://github.com/Project-Owl/dms-lite-docker.git`

 2. Navigate to the folder where you stored this code. make sure you are on the root folder you should see the three sub-folders.
-From the root folder you will see .env.example
+We need to create the database file for the DMS system.
+    - Open your terminal and type `sqlite3` this should should drop you into a sqlite session
+    - Next create the data.db file by running `sqlite3 data.db`
+    - Last you need to tell it the schema `CREATE TABLE IF NOT EXISTS clusterData (timestamp datetime, duck_id TEXT, topic TEXT, message_id TEXT, payload TEXT, path TEXT, hops INT, duck_type INT);`
+    - Once you follow those commands you will now have a data.db file there. *Make note of the file path*

-3. We will need to edit the .env.example - In the .env file just tell it where your db (database) file is stored.
+3. We will need to edit the .env.example - In the .env file just tell it where your db (database) file is stored *Note only copy the path do not include data.db name* for example: home/dev/dmslite/.
 Once you do that save the file as .env so docker knows to check it.

 4. Now you edited those files it is time to build your docker image. you can do this by running the following command  `docker-compose -f docker-compose-serial.yml or docker-compose-wifi-serial.yml build` this will take a few mins.
 Once that is done you can go ahead and run dms-lite  _make sure your duck is plugged in via usb if using serialUSB version_.
 Run it via this command  `docker-compose -f docker-compose-serial.yml or docker-compose-wifi-serial.yml up -d`.
 This will start DMS-Lite on localhost:3000

 5. Open up your favorite web browser and go to that link and you should see DMS-Lite

 6. If you would like to stop it running at anytime go back to your terminal and run  `docker-compose down`

 Trouble Shooting:

 -   If you would like to see the logging output of all the containers running then run  `docker-compose -f docker-compose-serial.yml or docker-compose-wifi-serial.yml up`.
 This will show a bunch of output of the running containers.
 If you would like to close out the service hit ctrl+c on your machines keyboard.

+- If no db is detected make sure your .env is corect and that there is no space after the equals sign.